OngakuKun/c-glfw-triangle/README.md

-# Hello World C
+# GLFW Triangle C

-A simple Hello World that generates two numbers and adds them.
+A starting point to bring a triangle to a window using glfw and c